matteopasqual02/ing-sw-2024-rocca-pasqual-paone-tonni/README.md

 | [JavaFX](https://openjfx.io)                             | Graphical Library     |

 ## Testing
-The JUnit tests cover 100% of the model classes and 91% of the lines of the model.
-The few non-covered lines mainly deal with methods that have not been used in tests due to their random nature.
-Since tests must be implemented with deterministic methods, we opted to create new '_mock_' classes that have been used exclusively for this purpose.
+The JUnit tests cover:

+100% of the model classes and 93% of the lines of the model.
+The few non-covered lines mainly deal with methods not used in tests due to their random nature.

+100% of the controller classes and 66% of the lines of the controller.
+The few non-covered lines mainly deal with methods not used in tests due to their random nature or methods used in establishing connections and keeping connections alive.

 ## Jar
 The jars are used to launch the software.
 A detailed guide on how to launch jar files is present in this section.